evanleungc/PHBS_TQFML/Project/Report/Report.md

 -[DNN](#5-3-deep-neural-network) <br />
 * [6.
 Conclusion](#6-conclusion) <br />
 ## 1 Motivation
-* On one hand, the study of market microstructure, many researches have proved that people with **private information** will buy and sell before non-informed traders.
+* On one hand, in the study of market microstructure, many researches have proved that people with **private information** will buy and sell before non-informed traders.
 * On the other hand, in China, **manipulating the market** does exist.
 People with **private information** tends to manipulate the market and earn money
 * Combining the theory and the phenomenon in China, we would like to see whether we can make a profit based on them.
 * Traders manipulating the market tend to generate **abnormal trading volume** or **price fluctuation** in the market.